Aller au contenu principal

 Before you leave

-In two or three weeks, you can go through the kit chapter by chapter and arrive in France with the basics already in place for the most common moments: greetings, restaurants, transit, hotel.
+In two or three weeks, you can go through the kit chapter by chapter and land in France with the basics already in place for the most common moments: greetings, restaurants, getting around, the hotel.

 02